limonPRO/nestjs-todo-app-with-auth/README.md

 DATABASE_URL = "your database url"
 JWT_SECRET = your secret key

-then in the commandline of you directory
+then in the commandline of your project directory
 ---
 npm i (to install all dependancy)